yildirimyigit/webpage/content/authors/admin/_index.md

 - Visitors
 ---

-Yiğit Yıldırım is a PhD candidate of Computer Engineering at Boğaziçi University.
+I am a PhD candidate of Computer Engineering at Boğaziçi University.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Currently, I am working on the applications of several Deep Learning and Inverse Reinforcement Learning algorithms on different robotic tasks.
+More information to come in coming days.